frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

 ### Sprockets

 Many of the same principles from above also apply to sprockets.
 Care must be exercised to ensure the loading of the sprocket doesn’t exceed the strength of the printed material.
-Because there isn't any torque transmission 3D printed sprockets can sometimes be useful as idler sprockets for chain tensioners, again depending on the load requirements and strength of filament.
+Because there isn't any torque transmission, 3D printed sprockets can sometimes be useful as idler sprockets for chain tensioners, again depending on the load requirements and strength of filament.

 ## Custom Brackets and Structure

 3D printing is an exceptionally good solution when oddly shaped geometry is required.
-For example, 5460s arm in 2023 was built with geometry that would be very challenging or expensive to make with conventional machining methods.
+For example, 5460's arm in 2023 was built with geometry that would be very challenging or expensive to make with conventional machining methods.

   <figure>